Intuition: Should You Ever Trust A Gut Feeling?

 Intuition – a mystical power?

 You’re walking down a crowded metro station but feel the need to get the hell out.
-Or you sense your partner of five years’ behavior is out of character and he might be cheating on you.
-Neither of these situations provides you with proof necessarily.
-Yet, your subconscious mind may have picked up on an unusual amount of screaming at the bottom of the escalator.
-Or it will have noticed your partner being iffy about leaving their phone in your line of sight.
+Or you sense your partner of ten years might be cheating on you.
+Neither of these situations provides you with evidence that something is wrong.
+Yet, your subconscious mind already picked up a bunch of people panicking at the bottom of the escalator.
+Or it noticed your partner being iffy about leaving their phone in your line of sight.
 The ‘proof’ is there.
 It’s just that your conscious mind hasn’t yet been aware of it.

 Nobel prize winner Daniel Kahneman referred to these two modules as ‘System 1’ (intuition) and ‘System 2’ (reasoning).

 System 1 allows us to spot someone lying to our face and easily complete phrases such as ‘Laurel and …’ System 2 is what guided me to put these words on paper and decide what to have for lunch in about one hour.

 Systems 1 and 2 are complementary rather than opposites.
 Even if it looks like you’re using one system over the other, you’re probably using both.
 Indeed, research shows that intuitive and analytical thinking often happens simultaneously.

 Many of you left-brained people might argue that analytical thinking is the better of the two systems.
 You might consider intuitive thinking too sloppy or ad hoc.
 But as many of us over-thinkers will testify, rational thought isn’t always much better.